Last updated on April 25th, 2019

 - Transfer to a high speed blender pitcher and add the rest of the ingredients (except for the cinnamon stick & toppings!)
 Blend on medium high until creamy throughout.

 - Once they are done, let the pressure release naturally for 10 minutes.
 Manually let pressure out, covering the steam with a kitchen towel.
 Using two forks, shred and break apart the chicken and mix well into the sauce.
+Remove the cinnamon stick and discard.

 - Be sure to taste and adjust the seasoning levels.
 You will absolutely need to add more salt to your taste preferences!